dfmsoares/triclustering-based-classifier/README.md

 We provide a demo example in [`demo`](/demo) folder.

 First we parsed the [d1.csv](/demo/d1.csv) file to achieve the required formatting by the triclustering algorithm.
-To do this use the following command:
+To do this, use the following command:

 ```
 # Usage python3 src/als_dataframe.py <csv_file> <output_tabfile> <target_var> <n_timepoints>

 $ python3 src/als_dataframe.py demo/d1.csv demo/tab_file.tab Class 3
 ```